With only 5 ingredients, this Green Bean Casserole recipe is so easy to make! It will be your new go-to for Thanksgiving.

 What’s your favorite part of this dish?
 Let us know in the comments.

-If you liked this classic Green Bean Casserole, check out these other Thanksgiving recipes:
+Check out these other Thanksgiving recipes:

 - Delicious and Unique Thanksgiving Sides

 CONNECT WITH SAVORY EXPERIMENTS!